-Shoes that raise the foot significantly, particularly those that lift the heel high above the toes — such as very high heels or wedges — may also aggravate symptoms or increase some other risk factors.
+Shoes that raise the foot significantly, particularly those that lift the heel high above the toes — such as very high heels or wedges — may also aggravate symptoms or increase other risk factors.

-For some people, completely switching their shoes may not always be possible.
+For some people, completely switching shoes may not always be possible.
 Certain alternatives may provide other options to manage plantar fasciitis.

 Over-the-counter (OTC) insoles

 OTC insoles may help support and cushion where a person needs them most.
 Many companies offer various options to support different foot types.
 These insoles are not custom fitted to each person, but they may provide general support and stability that are useful for many people with plantar fasciitis.

 Physical therapy sessions may be helpful in many cases.
 A physical therapist may recommend stretching and strength training exercises to help ease symptoms in the feet.